devdeliw/research/README.md

 a degree, dependent on one's eye, and errors are hard to quantify using this methodology.

 This code attempts to determine the slope of the RC cluster without any dependency on RC cutoffs by-eye.

-Rather, only a rough rectangular cutoff *surrounding* the RC bar is required.
+The first class requires only a rough rectangular cutoff *surrounding* the RC bar.
 It afterwards segments the rectangular cutoff of the CMD into a user-specified `n` number of segments.
 It generates histograms for each segment a nd performs a compound fit between an